arcanum · low-level

 .code The code section is where our executable code resides.

 The sub rsp,8 allocates 8 bytes of space on the stack as our stack frame needs to be big enough.
-Refer to https://stackoverflow.com/questions/3699283/what-is-stack-frame-in-assembly if you are not aware of what a stack frame is.
+Refer to this StackOverflow thread if you are not aware of what a stack frame is.

 Lets look at the code below that creates a file called Temp.txt